deb-intel/LPOTtest/_sources/getting_started.md.txt

 ### Examples

-[Examples](examples/readme.md) are provided to demonstrate the usage of Intel® Low Precision Optimization Tool in different frameworks: TensorFlow, PyTorch, MXNet, and ONNX Runtime.
+[Examples](examples_readme.md) are provided to demonstrate the usage of Intel® Low Precision Optimization Tool in different frameworks: TensorFlow, PyTorch, MXNet, and ONNX Runtime.
 Hello World examples are also available.

-## Documentation
+## Developer Documentation

 View LPOT [Documentation](docs/doclist.rst) for getting started, deep dive, and advanced resources to help you use and develop LPOT.